-At Athens Services, we understand the importance of Zero Waste in creating a more sustainable environment.
-We are proud of the many businesses, organizations, and municipalities we service that have adopted Zero Waste goals and programs, and we are determined to continue educating the community.
+Athens Services understands the importance of pursuing zero waste to create a more sustainable environment.
+We are proud of the many businesses, organizations, and municipalities we service that have adopted zero waste goals and programs, and we are determined to continue educating the community.

-Utilizing a Zero Waste system, homes, businesses and communities will first reduce the amount of materials created, thus saving natural resources, energy and water.
-The would-be waste material is then reused, recycled, or composted reducing the amount of discards to a landfill.
-A Zero Waste system is designed to safely return materials back to industry or soil without any ill effects to human, animal or planet health.
+By utilizing a zero waste system, homes, businesses and communities first reduce the amount of materials created, saving natural resources, energy and water.
+The would-be waste material is then reused, recycled, or composted, reducing the amount discarded to landfills.
+A zero waste system is designed to safely return materials back to industry or soil without any negative effects to humans, animals or our environment.
 We all live on a finite planet, and discarded material must be handled responsibly.

 Many businesses have adopted Zero Waste goals and action plans, and we encourage researching and contacting businesses directly to better understand their process.
 At Athens, we have helped numerous businesses achieve their waste reduction goals, and we recommend these helpful tips:

-Compostable organics and food waste fill up 30% of California landfills, contributing to 12 million tons annually?
-When these organics decompose, they create large quantities of Methane.
-Most landfills have a gas capture that can collect some, but not all of the Methane that is produced.
-Methane from landfills makes up 3% of all Greenhouse Gas (GHG) emissions.
-In California, Law AB 32 sets a state goal to reduce GHG emissions to 1990 levels by the year 2020.
+Compostable organics and food waste fill up 30% of California landfills, contributing 12 million tons annually.
+When organics decompose, they create large quantities of methane.
+Most landfills have a gas capture that can collect some of the methane that is produced, but not all of it is captured.
+Methane from landfills makes up 3% of all greenhouse gas (GHG) emissions.
+In California, law AB 32 has set a state goal to reduce GHG emissions to 1990 levels by the year 2020.

 • Smart Gardening Program – LA County Public Works